 Implementation is a process, not an event.
 The process is marked by implementation stages that have been identified in practice.
-To use innovations and Active implementation in practice takes time and effort.
-Exploration, Installation, Initial Implementation, and Full Implementation Stages guide organization and system investments in innovations supported by implementation science.
+To use innovations and Active Implementation in practice takes time and effort.
+Exploration, Installation, Initial Implementation, and Full Implementation Stages guide organization and system investments in innovations supported by implementation best practices.

 The Stages of Implementation are Exploration, Installation, Initial Implementation, and Full Implementation.
 The availability of a skilled Implementation Team facilitates the expeditious movement from Exploration to Full Implementation.
 Without an Implementation Team, organizations and individuals will struggle with what should be predictable issues as well as the many unpredictable issues that always arise as attempts are made to use an innovation in practice.
 The issues will be there with or without an Implementation Team.
 The question is, who will resolve stage-based issues effectively and efficiently?

 The stages of implementation are not linear.
 They are additive and interactive with movement back and forth with changes in environments, people, and implementation supports.
 The stages are specific to an innovation.
 A given organization might be in the Full Implementation Stage with one innovation and in the Exploration Stage with another.
 With experience, skilled Implementation Teams can anticipate and prevent issues and help move an innovation to Full Implementation more quickly across innovations within an organization and across organizations.
 And, organizations can learn to learn (develop “absorptive capacity”) and improve their ability to identify, assimilate, and apply innovations more quickly (Cohen & Levinthal, 1990; Jiménez-Barrionuevo, García-Morales, & Molina, 2011).
 For example, in the Teaching-Family Model the time for whole organizations to reach site certification (organization fidelity) criteria was reduced substantially while success improved.
-For Teaching-Family group homes, 23% sustained for 5 years or more without the support of an Implementation Team and 84% sustained for 6 years or more with the support of a site based Implementation Team.
-And, the time to develop site based Implementation Teams was reduced from 6.4 to 3.7 years as site development processes were operationalized (Fixsen & Blase, 2018; Fixsen, Blase, Timbers, & Wolf, 2007) – a 6 fold increase in benefits to a recipient population.
+For Teaching-Family group homes, 23% sustained for 5 years or more without the support of an Implementation Team and 84% sustained for 6 years or more with the support of a site-based Implementation Team.
+And, the time to develop site based Implementation Teams was reduced from 6.4 to 3.7 years as site development processes were operationalized (Fixsen & Blase, 2018; Fixsen, Blase, Timbers, & Wolf, 2007).
+Learning to learn produces substantial increases in benefits to a recipient population.
 As the site development Implementation Teams gained experience, they were able to anticipate problems and do better Exploration and Installation work with organizations to help them be successful more quickly and with more certainty.

 The stages of implementation outlined here are descriptive rather than prescriptive.
 By describing identifiable stages, Implementation Teams and others can adjust their inputs to match the stage for achieving full, effective, and sustained use of an innovation.
 Too often, precious time and resources are wasted on trying to insist that organizations and practitioners use an innovation when they have not yet decided it is a good idea (Romney, Israel, & Zlatevski, 2014).
 Poorly-informed or half-hearted attempts to appear to do what is mandated consume enormous resources and yield few socially significant outcomes.